codelaborators-lets-code/fundamentals-of-web-design-curriculum/README.md

  ## Lesson 5: Using CSS Grid to control the layout of the different sections on your page
  - [W3 Schools CSS Grid Layout Tutorial](https://www.w3schools.com/css/css_grid.asp)
  ### [Create a generic layout using CSS Grid Demo Video](https://youtu.be/QvSgBqyWMFQ)
-  - Here is the generic layout that I created in the Vide Demo above [CSS Grid Layout CodePen](https://codepen.io/akostrick/pen/xvVvGK)
+  - Here is the [CSS Grid Layout CodePen](https://codepen.io/akostrick/pen/xvVvGK) that I created in the Vide Demo above
   ### Assignment
   Recreate this layout that I am displaying in the video below.
   - [Recreate this page!](https://youtu.be/AFkku_fCYcw)